Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 -	User Story 8.2: Edit Account – As an admin user I can edit my account information such as Full Name, Position, Email, Username when clicking on the Save Changes

 ## Features left to implement
-1. Send email directly to the contact person including the reservation details
-2. Send automated email directly on 1st day of each month to contact person whether the group is still go ahead
-3. Send automated email to users and admins about group statistic on the 1st day of the month
-4. Make calculation such as room,F&B and total revenue
-5. Having a report page with preloaded querys for periods
-6. Have an invoicing facilites to send ProForma and Final invoice
-7. Adding payments to reservations
-8. Adding customized items to reservation e.g. Dinner including net value and VAT
-9. Summary report to hotel owners in pdf format
-10. Make that group_selected variable dynamic (see comment on the reservation/route.py file line 147-152)
-11. Repo was forked to work on future implementation and fulfill CI requirements and do not commit after submission